IanToujou/Project-Atlas-Docs/Writerside/topics/Fallen-Angel.md

 Every point collected will improve every spell field until the fallen angel dies.
 The maximum number of points is `5` by default, and every point increases any field by `10%`.

+For more information on spell fields, visit the spells (work in progress) section.

 </chapter>

 </chapter>